npm package discovery and stats viewer.

 App developers can use lifecycle events to monitor and log the status of a checkout session.

-**For behavioural monitoring, standard and custom Web Pixel events will be relayed back to your application through the "pixel" event listener.
+For behavioural monitoring, "standard" and "custom" Web Pixel events will be relayed back to your application through the "pixel" event listener.
 The responsibility then falls on the application developer to ensure adherence to Apple's privacy policy and local regulations like GDPR and ePrivacy directive before disseminating these events to first-party and third-party systems.

-Note that you will likely need to augment these events with customer/session information derived from app state.
+[!NOTE] You will likely need to augment these events with customer/session information derived from app state.

-Also note that the customData attribute of CustomPixelEvent can take on any shape.
+[!NOTE] The customData attribute of CustomPixelEvent can take on any shape.
 As such, this attribute will be returned as a String.
 Client applications should define a custom data type and deserialize the customData string into that type.

-Integrating identity & customer accounts
+Identity & customer accounts

 Buyer-aware checkout experience reduces friction and increases conversion.
 Depending on the context of the buyer (guest or signed-in), knowledge of buyer preferences, or account/identity system, the application can use one of the following methods to initialize a personalized and contextualized buyer experience.